jesh-anand/multituber/README.md

-# multituber: Downloads multiple Youtube videos synchronously from different sources (not from a Youtube playlist)
+# multituber: Synchronous Youtube downloader tool
-## STATUS
+## STATUS:
 The codebase is at a very early stage of its frutation.
 There is a lot to be done.
 Stay tuned...